rlivings39/learning-ai/coursera-ai-courses/modern-automated-ai-agents/README.md

 Note that when allowing LLMs to make decisions and delegate, they can make wrong or seemingly nonsensical decisions.

+## Agents in more detail

+When an agent is given a question or task they go through

+* Thought - I should looks this up
+* Action - Use a tool like search for query
+* Observation - Output of tool + LLM analysis
+* Response - Response generated for user

+Agents should be aware of what tools are available to carry out actions.

+Agents are workflows with decision points

+* Did the AI identify the right tool?
+* Was the tool used correctly?
+* Did the tool work and return correct info?
+* Did the AI use the info properly?
+* And so on for the next tool...

+Most agents will combine multiple tools to achieve tasks.

 ## Actions

 - [ ] Vector database like Chroma